Technology-Notes/zacmanchester-kicksat-wiki/Setting-Up-A-Ground-Station.md

 The best solution is to install GNURadio natively on your system.
 If you have the latest Ubuntu Linux (13.10 as of this writing), this is pretty painless - just follow the [instruction elsewhere on this wiki](https://github.com/zacinaction/kicksat/wiki/Installing-GNURadio-(Ubuntu)).

-If you are unable to install Ubuntu, then you can run the radio stuff inside a virtual machine on Windows or MacOS X. This way is easier, but does not perform as well as a native installation.
+If you are unable to install Ubuntu, then you can run the radio stuff inside a virtual machine on Windows or MacOS X. This easy to set up, but does not perform as well as a native installation.
 Here are instructions for using my pre-built VMWare image on Windows.